R-WoM: Retrieval-augmented World Model For Computer-use Agents: Experiment

 \subsection{RQ1: End-to-End Performance}

 \autoref{tab:end2end} reports the overall end-to-end performance.
-It shows that R-WoM consistently outperforms all alternatives, with improvements of +23.4\% on OSWorld and +18.1\% on WebArena for Qwen-2.5, +12.5\% and +9.6\% for Claude-3.5, and +25.3\% and +7.2\% for Claude-3.7 over the strongest non-R-WoM baselines.
+It shows that R-WoM consistently outperforms all alternatives, with improvements of +21.5\% on OSWorld and +16.3\% on WebArena for Qwen-2.5, +10.8\% and +8.0\% for Claude-3.5, and +23.4\% and +5.6\% for Claude-3.7 over the strongest non-R-WoM baselines.
 These results reveal that the improvements remain stable across different backbones, highlighting that R-WoM provides more consistent benefits compared with retrieval alone or ungrounded world modeling.
+More detailed results of breakdown in domains and failure mode analysis can be found in Appendix \ref{app:failure_analysis}.